Githubense/Serpientes-Poemas/README.md

 - **Immersive Audio**: Background music and voice narration enhance the experience.
 - **Device Adaptability**: Optimized for both iPhone and iPad with dynamic layouts.
 - **Customizable Settings**: Mute/unmute soundtrack and voice narration as desired.
+- **Accessibility**: Fully compliant with VoiceOver for an inclusive gaming experience.

 ---